 top of page

-The History of the Casa Paoli
+The History of Casa Paoli

 In 1987, the Center acquired the Casa Paoli, thanks to the spirit of solidarity of Jaime Jordán Conesa and Antonio Penna Salicrup and their family.

-Casa Paoli, in addition to being the birthplace of the great tenor, was the home of his sister Olivia, who married the prominent journalist and autonomist leader Mario Braschi Rodríguez (1840-1891), who took over this property from his parents after their siblings became independent.
+Casa Paoli, in addition to being the birthplace of the great tenor, was the home of his sister Olivia, who married the prominent journalist and autonomist leader Mario Braschi Rodríguez (1840-1891), who took over the property from his parents after their siblings became independent.
 Olivia raised nine children, including the prominent journalist Juan Braschi.
 It was also in this house that Mario Braschi died in the arms of the great Puerto Rican statesman Luis Muñoz Rivera.
-Upon the death of her husband, Olivia shared her duties as a mother with her responsibilities as founding leader of the Feminist League.
-She taught in her own house and those confined in the women's prison that was located in El Castillo, today the Ponce School of Fine Arts.
-At different times the Braschi-Paoli residence was visited by important figures in the country: the statesman Román Baldorioty de Castro, the newspaperman Ramón Marín, the composer Eugenio Astol, and the sociologist and political figure José Celso Barbosa, among others.

-In addition, it was the residence of the great tenor's parents: Domenico [Domingo] Paoli Marcanttetti Ramolino, from Corsica and Amalia Marcano Intriago, from the Isla de Margarita in Venezuela—and their children: Olivia, María Josefa, Carlos, Manuel, Amalia, Domingo , Rosarito, Antonio and María Hortensia.
 Amalia Paoli was the sister of the tenor who was at his side the longest.
-She abandoned her successful mezzo-soprano career to take care of her brother Antonio's voice.
+She abandoned her successful mezzo-soprano career to care for her brother Antonio's voice.
 Manuel was a great government official; he was secretary to his brothers Antonio and Amalia.
 He was also the author of many of the press releases and chronicles about Antonio that were published in the country's press in 1922.
-Carlos, another of his brothers, stood out as a military deputy governor in the Philippines.
-The site known today as the Casa Paoli had the distinction of bringing together members of one of the country's most outstanding families.
+Carlos, another of his brothers, made a name for himself as a military deputy governor in the Philippines.
+The building known today as Casa Paoli had the distinction of bringing together members of one of the country's most distinguished families.

-The Casa Paoli underwent several modifications, in its structure, over the years.
-In 1850 it was a "wooden house covered in shingles (AGPR, Notarial Protocols, Ponce, 97 ° 6-2334 and 96-J-2208).
-By 1860, the Tenor's parents built a:
+Casa Paoli underwent several modifications to its structure over the years.
+In 1850, it was a "wooden house covered in shingles (AGPR, Notarial Protocols, Ponce, 97 ° 6-2334 and 96-J-2208).
+By 1860, the tenor's parents had built a:

 "... house of upper and lower stories, made of wood and masonry, with a bathroom, kitchen, a toilet with a masonry well, ..."
 (AGPR, Notarial Protocols, Ponce 97-J-2359 and 96-L- 2221)